jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 **Narrowing → Misinterpretation → Fear → Further narrowing**

-Once the loop stabilizes, Hydra patterns become nearly inevitable unless **tone** returns.
+Once the loop stabilizes, Hydra patterns become almost inevitable unless **tone** returns.

-The loop is not psychological failure.
+The loop is not a psychological failure.
-It is **signal collapse**.
+It is **signal collapse** behaving according to its own logic.

+---

 ## 7. Overlays as the First Dissolving Point

 Because overlays emerge before collapse takes shape,
-they are the easiest parts of the terrain to dissolve.
+they are the easiest parts of the terrain to soften.

 When tone rises:

-- lens overlays soften
-- identity overlays lose authority
-- narrative overlays fall apart
-- perception widens
-- meaning clarifies
-- the self regains continuity
+- lens overlays loosen  \n- identity overlays lose authority  \n- narrative overlays fall apart  \n- perception widens  \n- meaning clarifies  \n- the self regains continuity

-Overlays dissolve *before* Hydra dissolves.
+Overlays dissolve *before* Hydra does.
 They are the first signs that **coherence** is returning.

 Overlays are not enemies.
-They are the terrain calling for more tone.
+They are the terrain’s way of signaling that it needs more **tone**.

 ---
 # Part IV — Fear and Identity Collapse